 Two-semester calendar, with summer offerings

-Approximately 120 areas of study organized into seven Schools and one College.
+Approximately 140 areas of study organized into seven Schools and one College.
 Students are offered the opportunity to study in locations such as China, Costa Rica, England, Egypt, Romania, Russia, Uganda,Washington D.C., and Los Angeles.
-The School of Graduate and Continuing Studies offers a variety of master's degrees in such fields as business, counseling, education, nursing, ministry, teaching and educational administration, as well as nontraditional adult degree completion programs and a Doctor of Education degree in Ethical Leadership.
+The graduate degrees and online studies program offers a variety of master's degrees in such fields as business, counseling, education, nursing, ministry, teaching and educational administration, as well as nontraditional adult degree completion programs and a Doctor of Education degree in Ethical Leadership.

 Technology and Computer Resources: